bibbox/bibbox-documentation/docs/index.md

 The important part you need to add is `127.0.0.1	dnsmasq`.<br>
 Once this is done you can save and we are done.

-To test if we succeded we can either use the `dig bibbox.local.test` command.
-Outout shuld look like this:
+To test if we succeded we can use the `dig bibbox.local.test` command.
+Output shuld look like this:

 ```
 ; <<>> DiG 9.16.1-Ubuntu <<>> bibbox.local.test